 Udaipur has its own domestic airport.
 Flights by almost all major Indian airlines schedule to and fro Udaipur.

 If you’re a traveller from outside India, you can board a plane to either New Delhi, Mumbai or Jaipur.
 Thereon, board a connecting flight till Udaipur.

 Top Places to Visit on your Udaipur Two Day Trip

 If you’re short of time and have not more than 48 hours, it will be possible for you to easily cover the following places.
 They’re some of the best in the lake city of Udaipur –

 The City Palace is located on the banks of Lake Pichola, and is a must include in your Udaipur two day trip itinerary.
 It offers stunning architecture, postcard-like views of Lake Pichola and the history of the royal family.

 |Top Tip: Although there is a café within the palace, the food available is mediocre, highly-priced and can be avoided.|

-The palace has numerous rooms, hallways and is filled with artefacts.
+The palace has numerous rooms and hallways and is filled with artefacts.
 It’s best to hire a guide to help you make sense of it all, or you may opt for the audio guide as an alternative.

 An audio guide will cost 200 INR per person while a guide cost starts at INR 250, depending on the size of the group and language.
 So, if you are visiting alone, the audio guide is a good option.
 In a group, go for a government guide.